aces/Loris-MRI/docs/scripts_md/MriScanTypeOB.md

 RETURN: new instance of this class.

 ### get($isCount, $columnValuesRef))

-Fetches the entries in the `mri_upload` table that have specific column values.
+Fetches the entries in the `mri_scan_type` table that have specific column values.
 This method throws a `NeuroDB::objectBroker::ObjectBrokerException` if the operation could not be completed successfully.

 INPUTS:
     - boolean indicating if only a count of the records found is needed or the full record properties.